-Children eight (8) years of age and younger and vulnerable adults must be accompanied by an adult.
-Children ages of nine (9) and ten (10) must have a supervisor of at least 12 years of age in attendance while in the library.
+Children ten (10) years of age and younger and vulnerable adults must be accompanied by an adult.

-Children eight (8) years of age and younger and vulnerable adults attending programs must remain in the eyesight of their parents or caregivers or, if in the confines of a room during a scheduled program that does not require parent or caregiver supervision, may be supervised by the library staff only during the scheduled time of the program.
-Children eight (8) years of age and younger and vulnerable adults attending unstaffed programming or library-wide events must remain within eyesight of their parents or caregivers.
+Children ten (10) years of age and younger and vulnerable adults attending programs must remain in the eyesight of their parents or caregivers or, if in the confines of a room during a scheduled program that does not require parent or caregiver supervision, may be supervised by the library staff only during the scheduled time of the program.
+Children ten (10) years of age and younger and vulnerable adults attending unstaffed programming or library-wide events must remain within eyesight of their parents or caregivers.